homermultitext/hmt-se2021/docs/tech/vscode/other/index.md

 ## Slide shows

 In our meetings this summer, you'll see slide shows running in VS Code.
-If you want to write markdown content and run a slide show from it, explore the `vscode-reveal` extension.
+If you want to write markdown content and run a slide show from it, explore the `vscode-reveal` extension or the `marp-vscode` extension.

+## Using Julia in VS Code

+You can run the same code we use in our validating notebooks in VS Code with the `julia` extension.

 ## Others